 Batman v Superman: Dawn of Justice

 (SPOILERS) You probably need to be sufficiently invested in the DC Universe in the first place to truly care about its cinematic desecration.
 Or even notice it.
 Much has already been said, and continues to be said – far more than any right-minded person can or should keep up with – over the past week about Batman v Superman: Dawn of Justice, how it defecates all over the legacy of Superman and isn’t even really doing Batman many favours, but that’s rather beside the point.
-Zach Snyder’s movie doesn’t fail because of its take on these iconic characters; it fails because it’s an abject mess in its approach to basic storytelling.
+Zack Snyder’s movie doesn’t fail because of its take on these iconic characters; it fails because it’s an abject mess in its approach to basic storytelling.

 For a while there, before Batman and Superman engage in their less than titanic tussle, I was beginning to think Snyder and screenwriters Chris Terrio and David Goyer were going for something almost admirable in its flagrant disregard for convention; a two hour-plus movie composed entirely of two-minute (or less) scenes with virtually nothing to connect them.
 Perhaps this was to be the superheroic equivalent of Godfrey Reggio’s Qatsi trilogy?
 Alas, they eventually confound any illusions of eccentric artistry by reverting to something that does, sort-of, make sense.
 The chief problem, however, is that, amid this carnage wreaked upon narrative structure, they maintain one element of consistency; BvS is never in danger of becoming a good movie.